o3de/o3de.org/content/docs/userguide/rendering/fog-volumetric-global.md

 ---
-description: ' Use global volumetric fog in your &ALYlong; level to realistically simulate particles distributed uniformly along the ground and falling off with height above sea level. '
+description: ' Use global volumetric fog in your Amazon Lumberyard level to realistically simulate particles distributed uniformly along the ground and falling off with height above sea level. '
 title: Setting Global (Time of Day) Volumetric Fog